pdiu/etl-project/README.md

 # ETL Project
-Personal ETL project utilizing core modern technologies that I want to learn to expand my data engineering skills.
+Personal ETL project utilizing core modern technologies to expand/refresh my data engineering skills.

+Please find the deployed visualizations app at https://lph-etl-project.streamlit.app/

 These skills are:
-- API familiarization.
-Using Python to make API calls to retrieve data (**E**LT)
+- Using Python to make API calls to retrieve data (**E**LT)
 - Python for loading data into data store (E**L**T)
 - Snowflake as the data warehouse platform
+  - Using Snowflake efficiently from an administration POV.
+This means implementing best practice RBAC.
 - Prefect for task orchestration
-- dbt for analytical engineering, particularly with data transformations in the EL**T** process
+- DBT for analytical engineering, particularly with data transformations (EL**T**)
 - Azure/AWs for hosting a virtual machine, and therefore AWS/Azure SDK for IaC
 - Docker container running on cloud VM
 - Streamlit for creating a web application for interactive exploration of the data and data visualizations